The story behind Oltepesi

 I quickly understood that John was a very skilled guide.
 He was Maasai, raised in the Maasai Mara and knew the area like the back of his hand.
 He was also very interested in photography.
 Every time I was in the Maasai Mara I booked him.

 When you spend hundreds of hours together over many years, you get to know each other well.
-I learned that I could trust John.
+I learned that I could trust John, and we became close friends.
 And with the same values at the bottom, we started toying with the idea of starting our own camp – specialized for nature and wildlife photographers.
 We had many conversations about this, and our friend and guide, Johnmark, participated with valuable input.
 We should focus on photography only.
 We should have the best guides and cars, and not spend money and charge our guests for expensive frills such as fashionable furniture, white tablecloths, stiff waiters in uniforms, bars and swimming pools… After all, nature and wildlife photographers don’t go on safari to the Maasai Mara to be in the camp regardless.

 Instead, we would offer full-day safaris of 13-14 hours.
 From before sunrise till after sunset.
 Weekday.
 Thus, you should get the most out of your stay in terms of photography.
 And we should offer guides who understand the importance of the right positioning of the vehicle and nature photography, actively seek backlighting, and understand that changing the position of the car one meter forward or back can make all the difference for the photographer.
 And not least we should offer specially built cars.
 On my many trips to East Africa, I had for many years been annoyed by hopelessly high safari vehicles that were not suitable for wildlife photography.
 When you also have to share the car with “ordinary tourists” who lack patience, or when the guide is required to drive as little as possible to save fuel or doesn’t understand the importance of catching the soft morning and evening light, then it becomes difficult to do serious nature and wildlife photography…